Elkfest: A Weekend-Long Celebration

 Every spring, thousands of elk wintering on the National Elk Refuge lose their antlers before they migrate to their summer range.
 In late April each year, the Jackson Hole Boy Scouts assist U.S. Fish and Wildlife with harvesting the shed antlers, scouring the 25,000-acre refuge for the elk racks they will then auction off to bidders during the Jackson Hole ElkFest on Town Square.

 The annual wapiti jubilee is a supremely Jackson Hole event, attended by thousands from around the world.
-Held the weekend before Memorial Day, the two-day celebration—built around the famous, one-of-a-kind public antler auction—includes the High Noon Chili Cook-Off and start of the two-week Mountain Man Rendezvous.
+Held the weekend before Memorial Day weekend, the two-day celebration—built around the famous, one-of-a-kind public antler auction—includes the High Noon Chili Cook-Off and start of the two-week Mountain Man Rendezvous.

 There is no cost to attend the auction or the other festivities.